soplerproject/sopler/README.md

 Sopler
 ======

-This is the source code of [sopler][sopler], a free / open source, social and collaborative web application that helps you make lists.
+This is the source code of [sopler][sopler], a free / open source, social and collaborative web application that helps you make todo-lists.
 [sopler]: http://sopler.net/

 Python packages